shimaore/caring-band/README.coffee.md

 - `get(key)`: retrieve the statistical object defined above;
 - `delete(key)`: delete the statisitcal object for the key.

 Keys might be any JSON-compatible types.
+Non-string keys are converted to strings using `JSON.stringify`.

+The storage object is also an EventEmitter.

+    {EventEmitter} = require 'events'

-    class CaringBand
+    class CaringBand extends EventEmitter

       constructor: ->
         @data = {}